‘Ghost Adventures’ Creator Zak Bagans To Produce New UK Series, Plus The Newest Spooky Object For His Museum

 — Zak Bagans (@Zak_Bagans) March 21, 2017

-Aside from Bagans latest project, Zak is still continuing preparations for his new Haunted Museum, which is located near the Las Vegas strip.
+Aside from Bagans’ latest project, Zak is still continuing preparations for his new Haunted Museum, which is located near the Las Vegas strip.
 Bagans has been acquiring the most haunted, spooky objects he can get his hands on.
 Zak’s latest addition to the museum is a terrifying object that inspired the 2012 horror film, The Possession.

 — The Haunted Museum (@hauntedmuseum) January 26, 2017